Despicable Me: Minion Mayhem is an animated simulator ride that is located at the Universal Studios parks in Orlando, Hollywood, and Japan.

 - Alliterative Title: The second part of the title, "Minion Mayhem."

-- Alternate Continuity: The attraction is not canonical to the Despicable Me series, it's just a fun little side-diversion that takes some liberties with the films' continuity for the sake of the ride.
+- Alternate Continuity: The attraction is not meant to be canonical to the Despicable Me series, it's just a fun little side-diversion that takes some liberties with the films' continuity for the sake of the ride experience.
 This explains why Gru is openly embracing villainy in front of his daughters, among other inconsistencies.

 - Amusement Park: Towards the end, it's revealed that Gru built a giant one inside his lab in honor of his anniversary with the girls.